 "But people don't just die for no reason."
 Sunny insisted.

 Which was true there was always a reason.
-“I know but for now let’s just worry about a good nights sleep, that way we can handle whatever comes our way in the morning, alright?”
+"I know, but for now, let's just worry about a good night sleep, that way we can handle whatever comes our way in the morning, alright?"

 Sunny nodded and then curled up next to Amelia squeezing in tight to cuddle.
 The older girl wrapped her arms around the child and held her tight to her body.
-The action wasn’t just a comfort to Sunny but a comfort to Amelia as well.
+The action's comfort both for Sunny and Amelia alike.